Dream of the Red Chamber: More than a boring Chinese novel

 In ancient China context, women are not strong enough and culturally allowed to be independent and have agency, they are forced to rely on their husbands for survival, and hence playing the Material Game is the only way to survive.

-Her emotional intelligence is peak for being able to read every micro‑expression, every political marriage hint, and every family scheme.
+The interpretation of her "dramatic" behavior is that she is just an insecure girl who is terrified that if she isn't perfect or constantly proven loved, she will be discarstay sensitive to all material attachment emotional intelligence is peak for being able to read every micro‑expression, every political marriage hint, and every family scheme.
 She knows Baochai is the "safe" match long before the forced wedding plot.

 She craves love more than anyone, yet her pride and fear make her push Baoyu away constantly.
 She is an anxious‑avoidant attached teenager that takes herself too seriously.